taylormoe93/prime-pw-week-5-assignment-part-3/readme.md

 ### Required Features

-- Create a variable `collection` that starts as an empty array.
+X Create a variable `collection` that starts as an empty array.

-- Add a function named `addToCollection`.
+X Add a function named `addToCollection`.
 This function should:
-  - Take in the album's `title`, `artist`, `yearPublished` as input parameters
-  - Create a new object having the above properties
+  X Take in the album's `title`, `artist`, `yearPublished` as input parameters X Create a new object having the above properties
-  - Add the new object to the end of the `collection` array
-  - Return the newly created object
+  X Add the new object to the end of the `collection` array X Return the newly created object

 - Test the `addToCollection` function:
   - Add 6 albums to your collection.
 Aim to have a mix of both same and different artists and published years.
 (Feel free to share your musical interests, or make stuff up.
 Totally fine either way.)